The Four Things You Must Know About Weight Loss Medications

-Many people I've worked with through the years have struggled with the guilt and shame of thinking that taking a medication is cheating when it comes to weight loss.
+Many people I've worked with through the years have struggled with the guilt and shame of thinking that taking a medication is cheating regarding weight loss.
 After all, losing weight involves lifestyle changes and eating a healthy diet.
 However, some people need medications to help them reach their goals.
-Medications can be a valuable tool for ma
+Medications can be a valuable tool for

 Weight loss medications aren't a quick fix for obesity.
 However, combining medication with:

 regular movement (aka "exercise"),